 In October 2020, WWETB launched a new STEM Research Grant for WWETB Students.

-The grant recipients will be announced during Science Week 2020 and research reports will be published in the first WWETB Science Journal in 2021.
+We look forward to reading all about the successful research projects as the research reports will be published in the first WWETB Science Journal in 2021.

 Waterford and Wexford Education and Training Board (WWETB) provides a comprehensive range of education and training services throughout Waterford and Wexford and is the largest education and training provider in counties Waterford and Wexford.